Google Panda Update vs. Google Penguin Updates

 29. Panda 4.0 on May 20th 2014

-Search Engine Land recently created this great Google Panda update infographic to help walk site owners through the many versions of the Google Panda updates.
+Search Engine Land created this great Google Panda update infographic to help walk site owners through the many versions of the Google Panda updates.

 Many site owners complained that even after they made changes to their sites in order to be more “Panda friendly,” their sites didn’t automatically recover.
 Panda updates do not happen at regular intervals, and Google doesn’t re-index every site each time, so some site owners were forced to deal with low traffic for several months until Google got around to re-crawling their website and taking note of any positive changes.